THE WORLD'S LEADING INDEPENDENT,

 -

 Multidisciplinary Research Partnerships.
-Support and co-lead rigorous, cross-field research with first-tier and Ivy League universities through sponsored projects, joint labs, visiting appointments, and open technical notes—prioritizing causal evaluation, transparency, and ethics.
+The Institute supports and co-leads rigorous, cross-field research in concert with first-tier and Ivy League universities through sponsored projects, joint laboratories, visiting appointments, and open technical notes, prioritizing causal evaluation, methodological transparency, and ethical integrity.

 -

 Capacity Building for International Organizations.
-Design and deliver evidence-based training, toolkits, and evaluation frameworks for multilateral and international bodies, embedding privacy-by-design, safeguarding, and measurement literacy.
+The Institute designs and delivers evidence-based training, toolkits, and evaluation frameworks for multilateral and international bodies, embedding privacy-by-design principles, safeguarding protocols, and measurement literacy across institutional practice.

 -

 Best-Practice Innovation with Global Leaders and the Diplomatic Corps.
-Co-develop, pilot, and institutionalize soft-diplomacy standards with leaders across government, the diplomatic community, and public–private–civil society coalitions; translate results into policy briefs, playbooks, and repeatable operating procedures.
+The Institute co-develops, pilots, and institutionalizes soft-diplomacy standards in partnership with leaders across government, the diplomatic community, and public-private-civil society coalitions, translating results into policy briefs, operational playbooks, and repeatable standards of practice.

 Research And Operations